TomasHubelbauer/onewheel-web-bluetooth/README.md

 ## What Is Missing

-- [ ] Recconect periodically to avoid being locked out of the Onewheel
+- [ ] Finish the periodical unlock flow
 - [ ] Find out all the known firmware versions
-- [ ] Fix the MD5 library dependency being HTTP only - probably just shove to the repository if license allows
-  - [ ] Consider simplifying to operate directly on array buffers

 ## Related Projects